simonmichael/hledger/doc/SPEC-lots.md

    transaction balancer so the postings balance at transacted cost.
 2. 15 AAPL are reduced from one or more existing lots, selected by `assets:stock`'s / `AAPL`'s / default (FIFO) reduction method.
-3. `journalAddOrCheckGainPostings` computes the cost-basis residual of the non-gain postings and adds a realised-gain posting (rgain) and a matching unrealised-gain counter (ugain) with the opposite sign.
+3. `journalAddOrCheckGainPostings` computes the disposal gain (`aquantity × (B − T)` summed over non-acquire postings whose amounts carry both basis and transacted cost) and adds a realised-gain posting (rgain) and a matching unrealised-gain counter (ugain) with the opposite sign.
 The pair sums to zero, so the disposal stays balanced under the ordinary transacted-cost rule.